emontzkajnl/plugins/post-smtp/readme.txt

 ✅ **Unparalleled Customer Support:** We offer multiple support options, including email, a WordPress forum, and even one-on-one expert assistance for [WordPress SMTP Configuration](https://postmansmtp.com/configuration-request/?utm_source=wp_org&utm_medium=read_me) and all your email delivery issues.

+✅ **Dashboard Email Reports [NEW]:** Get a sleek, minimalist overview of your WordPress email activity right from your dashboard.
+Instantly filter by status (All, Sent, Failed) and choose a timespan to see exactly how many emails were sent, successfully delivered, or failed — all at a glance.

+✅ **Diagnostic Test Report [NEW]:** Quickly generate a detailed diagnostic report to troubleshoot and resolve email delivery issues.
+The report includes essential technical insights and can be shared with the support team for faster, more efficient help.

 == ⚡ Post SMTP Mobile App: Get an Instant Pulse of Your WordPress Emails == ✅ **Keep track of Your Emails:** You can monitor all the emails sent from your WordPress site and check the status of each email.